-The World Tennis Challenge is a three night exhibition tournament held in Adelaide as part of the official Emirates Australian Open series.
-Players compete in the World Tennis Challenge in preparation for the Australian Open, the first Grand Slam of the year.
+The World Tennis Challenge is a three night exhibition tournament held in Adelaide where players compete in preparation for the Australian Open, the first Grand Slam of the year.

 Featuring both current stars and legends of the game, past players have included John McEnroe, Martina Navratilova, Goran Ivanisevic, Pat Rafter, Martina Hingis, Stan Wawrinka and South Australia’s rising young gun Thanasi Kokkinakis.